Table of Contents

 - Reports and Analyses (SD-IS-REP)

-In real-life scenarios, before the sale takes place, the business needs to collect basic data and create master records in the system for either existing or potential customers or create data for people, sales prospects, and existing customers.
-Once this is has been created, the actual contact or sales deal the sales prospects is made and can be recorded as an SAP ERP SD document in the form of inquiry or quotation.
-We can also specifi important sales-related data that can be accessed for reporting purposes, to evaluate sales activities, marketing funds management and finally, to convert to sales orders all those activities falls under the Presales activity in SAP SD.
+In real-life scenarios, before the sale takes place, the business needs to collect basic data and create master records in the system for either existing or potential customers, or create data for people, sales prospects, and existing customers.
+Once this is has been created, the actual contact or sales deal the sales prospects can be recorded as an SAP ERP SD document in the form of an inquiry or quotation.
+We can also specify important sales-related data that can be accessed for reporting purposes, to evaluate sales activities, and marketing funds, and finally, to convert to sales orders. all those activities fall under the Presales activity in SAP SD.

 Sales Order Processing

-Order processing starts with recording the actual sales order or sales request, Sales orders are recorded either by Back office staff or sales team or directly.it could be by the customer via web application, electronic data interchange (EDI). or XML interface.
+Order processing starts with recording the actual sales order or sales request, Sales orders are recorded either by Back office staff or the sales team or directly.it could be by the customer via a web application, or electronic data interchange (EDI). or XML interface.
 The sales order contains customer, partner (sold-to, ship-to, bill-to, payment terms), material, quantity, pricing, delivery date, and shipping and transportation information required for delivery.
-Material/ Product availability check is performed at the time of the order creation triggering the potential procurement requests as needed.
-The requirements created by the sales order can be filled from available in house stock inventories procured by replenishment team.
+A Product availability check is performed at the time of the order creation triggering the potential procurement requests as needed.
+The requirements created by the sales order can be filled from available in-house stock inventories procured by the replenishment team.

-On the shipping due date, the delivery documents are created, and the route is determined & process of picking. packing. staging. and loading started in Warehouse Management.
+On the shipping due date, the delivery documents are created, and the route is determined & the process of picking. packing. staging. and loading started in Warehouse Management.
 The transfer order includes data copied from the delivery document.
-Standard SAP functionality provides grouped deliveries, wave picking, and two-step.
-Transfer orders can be processed as printed pick tickets or in electronic form using radio frequency (RF) devices on the warehouse floor with confirmation of the transfer order completes the picking activities in the warehouse .
-If transportation management functionality activated , We can start collaborating with freight service providers, start the tendering process, and finish up by creating the shipment cost document, which captures the payable activities related to the delivery of goods to your customers.
-Delivery packing list and bill of lading output are initiate picking.
+Standard SAP functionality provides grouped deliveries, wave picking, and two steps.
+Transfer orders can be processed as printed pick tickets or in electronic form using radio frequency (RF) devices on the warehouse floor with confirmation of the transfer order completing the picking activities in the warehouse.
+If transportation management functionality is activated, We can start collaborating with freight service providers, start the tendering process, and finish up by creating the shipment cost document, which captures the payable activities related to the delivery of goods to your customers.
+Delivery packing list and bill of lading output are initiated picking.
 The posting of the goods issue completes the process and results in stock movement or a confirmation of service that changes your on-hand inventory balance, reducing it and updating the balance sheet accounts in SAP ERP Financials (SAP ERP FI).